How To Move Small Business Server to Microsoft Azure

 Remember 2010?
 In technology terms, 2010 was a century ago.
 Yet, plenty of small businesses around the world still run applications and servers from that era today.
 Microsoft’s Small Business Server 2011 is just one example.
 2010 also marks an important milestone in the development of the modern “cloud” we use today as it’s the year Microsoft launched Windows Azure and Office 365.

 It’s fair to say that a lot has changed since 2010.
 We can now provision entirely reimagined productivity scenarios in seconds.
 We can give our customers access to their data, applications and their customers anywhere, anytime and on any device.
 We’re very much in the middle of the “digital transformation” movement.
-The pace of change doesn’t appear to be slowing down anytime soon either, with machine learning, artificial intelligence and bot technologies all promising to continue to redefine what it means to provide IT services both as a customer and as a partner.
+The pace of change doesn’t appear to be slowing down anytime soon either, with machine learning, artificial intelligence and chat bot technologies all promising to continue to redefine what it means to provide IT services both as a customer and as a partner.

 Knowing where to start helping your customers on this journey can be difficult, but I’m sure you’d agree that leaving them where they are today, on rapidly ageing technology, does nobody any favours.